Chart Color Schemes

 East Victoria Park - Carlisle has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects likely to influence the area.
-Notable initiatives include Carlisle Station Precinct Redevelopment, Woolworths East Victoria Park, Oats Street North Residential Development, and Apartments and Commercial Tenancy - Bank Street.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 35 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Carlisle Station Precinct Redevelopment, Woolworths East Victoria Park, Oats Street North Residential Development, and Apartments and Commercial Tenancy - Bank Street, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.